Deer Lake Artist Residencies

 What is there to do in the area?

-Deer Lake Park is the cultural hub of Burnaby, with the Burnaby Art Gallery, Burnaby Village Museum, the Burnaby Arts Council and Gallery and the Shadbolt Centre.
+Deer Lake Park is the cultural hub of Burnaby, with the Burnaby Art Gallery, the Burnaby Village Museum, the Burnaby Arts Council and Gallery, and the Shadbolt Centre for the Arts.
 These cultural centres present exhibitions, music and theatre productions throughout the year.
-The major malls, Metrotown Centre and Crystal Mall, are a short 10-minute bus ride away where you will find shops, a food court, movie theatre and the Metrotown branch of the Burnaby Public Library.
+The major malls Metrotown Centre and Crystal Mall are a short 10-minute bus ride away where you will find shops, a food court, a movie theatre and the Metrotown branch of the Burnaby Public Library.
 From Metrotown, downtown Vancouver is a 20-minute Skytrain ride away.
 Nearby New Westminster is also rich in cultural attractions, including New Westminster Quay and the Anvil Centre.

 Where do I purchase the food I require during my stay?

-There are a number of options for purchasing food which are all relatively close by when taking transit.
+There are a few options for purchasing food which are all relatively close by when taking transit.
 Uber, Lift, local taxi services and delivery are also available to you.

-• Our neighbouring city of New Westminster also has a Safeway and some interesting food options at the Skytrain station, and New Westminster Quay across the street and footbridge over the railroad tracks (Transit: 123 New West Station).
+- Our neighbouring city of New Westminster “Uptown” neighbourhood has a variety of grocery stores and restaurants.
+At the New West Skytrain station there is a Safeway grocer, and interesting food options at the New Westminster Quay across the street and footbridge over the railroad tracks (Transit: 123 New West Station).

 Are there elevators in the Shadbolt Centre we can use?

-What time does the Shadbolt close and can I hang out in the lobby?
+What time does the Shadbolt Centre close and can I hang out in the lobby?

 The Shadbolt opens at 9 am and closes at 9 pm with some exceptions for special events and programs.
 You are welcome to spend time in our atrium and exhibition spaces during operating hours.

-Access to all areas is provided by elevator, ramp or level entry.
+Access to all areas is provided by elevator, ramp, or level entry.
 Automatic doors are located at the east and west entrances.
-There are 12 accessible seats available in the front row of James Cowan Theatre, with indoor access from the side of the theatre.
-The upstairs studios in Mather House are not wheelchair accessible
+There are twelve accessible seats available in the front row of James Cowan Theatre, with indoor access from the side of the theatre.
+The upstairs studios in Mathers House are not wheelchair accessible.

 Where can I park my car?

-Free parking at the Centre includes 70 underground stalls and 130 surface stalls at the north end of the building.
+Free randomized parking at the Shadbolt Centre includes 70 underground stalls and 108 surface stalls at the north end of the building.
 Some stalls are designated for those with parking permits only.
 There are 4 accessible stalls—3 in the north parking lot which can be accessed from Deer Lake Ave and 1 in the south underground lot.
 Street parking is also available on Deer Lake Ave.
+Note there are busy peak times for parking during special events and cultural program activities that bring in thousands to the Arts Centre and area so please plan ahead as space is not guaranteed.

 Are pets allowed?